zerzal/CF/README.md

 6. Now delete the last 6 columns and columns PROPERTY STATUS, TEMPLATE PHASE SHOP

-6a.
-Now you can delete the header row
+7. Now you can delete the header row

-7. Save file as PP.csv (csv file)
+8. Save file as PP.txt (text file with tab delimiters)

-8. Open the file in a text editor (Notpad).
+9. Open the file in a text editor (Notpad)

+10. Delete all " marks

+11	Delete all commas and save file

+12  Open file back up in Excel and save as comma delimited (PP.csv)

+13  Open PP.csv up in Notpad

-9. Replace 245302,ALARM SYSTEM, with 245302,ALARM SYSTEM,0
+14. Replace 245302,ALARM SYSTEM, with 245302,ALARM SYSTEM,0

-10. Replace "ALARM, with ALARM

-11. Delete all " marks.

-12. Save as PP.txt in this folder.
+15. Save as PP.txt in this folder.